Asymptotics for Exponential Functionals of Random Walks: Preliminaries and main results

 \end{assumption} \begin{assumption} For every $\delta>0$, we have $\mathbf{P}^{(\Lambda)}(X\in(x,x+\delta]) \sim \beta x^{-1-\beta}\ell_3(x)\cdot \delta$ as $x\to\infty$. \end{assumption}

-When $\Lambda=0$, we first observe that the random walk prefers to attain the local minimum around the arrival of the first large step.
+When $\Lambda=0$; see Figure~\ref{Figure1}(d), we first observe that the random walk prefers to attain the local minimum around the first large step.
 Because of the negative drift, its local minimum will decrease slowly if there is a large step occurring at the beginning, otherwise it drifts to $-\infty$ very fast and its contribution to the expectation $\mathbf{E}[F(I_n)]$ can be asymptotically ignored.
-By analyzing the contribution of simple paths before and after the first large step separately, we give in the next theorem, the exact decay rate of the expectation $\mathbf{E}[F(I_n)]$.
+By analyzing the contribution of sample paths before and after the first large step separately, we give in the next theorem, the exact decay rate of the expectation $\mathbf{E}[F(I_n)]$.